tsrctester1/filebot/README.md

 - The project currently only supports text files.
 Other types of files (like PDFs or Word documents) are not supported.
 - The project does not yet support breaking up files that exceed a certain size or token limit.
 - The project currently only outputs the paths of relevant files, but does not provide specific information or answers from these files.
+- The project is currently limited by the token limit of OpenAI's API, which affects the volume of text that can be processed in a single request.
+This primarily impacts how it can work with a large file and how many file summaries it can work with, as the entire file summaries and the user prompt must fit within this limit.
+However, with appropriate strategies and techniques, FileBot could be scaled to handle larger files or a larger number of files (contributions and ideas are welcome!).

 Future updates will aim to address these limitations and add new functionality to the project.